-I live in Wisconsin, so you could easily guess that getting around easily and safely in the snow is a priority for me.
+In New Jersey we tend to get winters with a lot of snow, so you could easily guess that getting around easily and safely in the snow is a priority for me.
 While the 2019 Chevy Traverse doesn’t come with the All Wheel Drive option on all submodels, I love that it is available for those of us that need it.
 The downside to all wheel drive is that since it makes the car heavier, it does slightly lower the fuel usage.
 This safety feature does come at a higher price since it’s not available on the base model, but is easily worth it for those of us in colder climates.

 Lane Change and Lane Keep Assist

 While not all safety features are high tech, some of the most powerful ones definitely are.
 The 2019 Chevy Traverse comes with optional lane change and lane keep assist.
 In simple terms, this feature beeps if you are drifting out of your lane AND adjusts your steering wheel to keep you in your lane.
 This takes some getting used to!
 As long as you have a turn signal on, it will not adjust.
 Busy parents know the kind of fatigue they face daily, sometimes – so this is a great way to add another layer of safety to your car.